sindresorhus/memoize/readme.md

 power(2, 3); // => 4, retrieved from cache at key 2 (number), it's wrong
 ```

 You will have to use the `cache` and `cacheKey` options appropriate to your function.
-In this specific case this could work:
+In this specific case, the following could work:

 ```js
 const power = mem((a, b) => Math.power(a, b), {